 Working in the pro bono legal services sector, our clients, who were asylum-seekers and other LGBTQI+ folks in vulnerable situations, would often ask for advice beyond the realm of legal help that we provide.
 As a paralegal, it was difficult to research this information in an individualized manner, until I found InReach (formerly AsylumConnect).
 I was then able to use the InReach App to find safe and reliable service providers that would address our clients’ needs and to connect them with relevant and urgently needed social services.
 This invaluable online resource proved life-saving and life-changing for so many of our clients.

-Paulina Leyva is a Resource Coordinator at InReach & former Asylum Paralegal at Immigration Equality
+Paulina Leyva is a former staff member at InReach & former Asylum Paralegal at Immigration Equality

 Mo Swinson, LMSW (She/Her)

 Social workers often make referrals to other organizations and providers to meet all of our clients’ needs.
 It is important to connect people with the resources and support they need in a timely manner, and it is imperative that services and service providers are safe and affirming.
 I share the InReach app not only with clients, but also with other service providers, to ensure that clients who are part of the LGBTQ community are connected with the mental health, medical, legal, and other services to meet all of their needs.

 Mo Swinson is a Junior Board member at InReach & social worker

 Ari Jones (They/Them/Elle)